tiredofit/docker-self-service-password/README.md

 ### Environment Variables

-Below is the complete list of available options that can be used to customize your installation.
+Along with the Environment Variables from the [Base image](https://hub.docker.com/r/tiredofit/alpine), and the [Nginx+PHP-FPM Engine](https://hub.docker.com/r/tiredofit/nginx-php-fpm) below is the complete list of available options that can be used to customize your installation.

 | Parameter | Description |
 |-----------|-------------|